Suez Canal: Operation

 Before August 2015, the canal was too narrow for free two-way traffic, so ships had to pass in convoys and use bypasses.
 The bypasses were 78 km out of 193 km (40%).
 From north to south, they are Port Said bypass (entrances) 36.5 km, Ballah bypass & anchorage 9 km, Timsah bypass 5 km, and the Deversoir bypass (northern end of the Great Bitter Lake) 27.5 km.
 The bypasses were completed in 1980.

 Typically, it would take a ship 12 to 16 hours to transit the canal.
 The canal's 24-hour capacity was about 76 standard ships.

 In August 2014, Egypt chose a consortium that includes the Egyptian army and global engineering firm Dar Al-Handasah to develop an international industrial and logistics hub in the Suez Canal area, and began the construction of a new canal section from 60 to 95 km combined with expansion and deep digging of the other 37 km of the canal.
-This will allow navigation in both directions simultaneously in the 72 km central section of the canal.
+This has allowed navigation in both directions simultaneously in the 72 km central section of the canal.
 These extensions were formally opened on 6 August 2015 by President Al-Sisi.

 Convoy sailing

 Since the canal does not cater to unregulated two-way traffic, all ships transit in convoys on regular times, scheduled on a 24-hour basis.
-Each day, a single northbound convoy starts at 04:00 from Suez.
+Each day, a single northbound convoy starts at 04:00 EET from Suez.
 At dual lane sections, the convoy uses the eastern route.
 Synchronised with this convoy's passage is the southbound convoy.
-It starts at 03:30 from Port Said and so passes the Northbound convoy in the two-lane section.
+It starts at 03:30 EET from Port Said and so passes the Northbound convoy in the two-lane section.